Servings: 8 Total time: 35 mins Difficulty: beginner

 4. Fill each tartlet base with gorgonzola and figs.

-7. Remove from the oven, sprinkle with fresh basil and serve warm.
+7. Once out of the oven, sprinkle with fresh basil and serve warm.

 Keywords: gluten-free savory tarts, buckwheat recipe, gluten-free appetizer, figs and gorgonzola, original gluten-free recipe.